1. How do find the Schedule of BST Supported Races and practices?

 7. If a racer is not one of the top racers, can they still benefit from the program?

 Absolutely.
 One of the main coaching concepts of the Enhanced Group is to coach the individual.
 While everyone may be working on the same technical skill or tactics, there are different skill levels involved.
 The Enhanced program works with each racer for personal improvement regardless of where he/she may fall on the results page.
 While ski racing with the EMBWL is a team event, it must not be forgotten that ski racing is, in fact, an individual sport.

 Great skiers make Great racers!

-See the difference?
-The entire Bradford Ski Team Race Program is built around, and adamant about, improving the skiing....
-As a racer moves from U group to U group, skill progression is made outside of the gates, the racer will start seeing better results (race times) inside of the gates… in the course and in the races.
+The entire Bradford Ski Team Race Program is built around improving skiing.
+As a racer moves from U group to U group, and skill progression is made outside of the gates, the racer will start seeing better results (race times) inside of the gates on race days.

 Improvements cannot and do not happen the other way around.
-If you want to run gates all the time, as many parents think is the way it should be and the way it has been in the past, even in the BST, the racer will either regress, not improve, or improve more slowly that his/her counterparts.
+If you want to run gates all the time, the racer will either regress, not improve, or improve more slowly that his/her counterparts.
 That is why the Enhanced Group may not be for everyone if gates are the primary concern.

-14. If we can’t join the Enhanced Group for whatever reason, what do you suggest?
+8. If we can’t join the Enhanced Group, what do you suggest?

-GREAT QUESTION!
-The answer… ski… ski… ski… ski… ski as often as possible and wherever possible.
+The answer is ski, as often as possible and wherever possible.
 While no one is going to concentrate on dedicated practice all the time, put aside some time each time you’re on snow to work on something specific – something that one of the coaches has provided feedback and given suggestions.
-Just get out there and ski, put the miles on… and… have fun!
+Just get out there and ski and have fun!